HenestrosaDev/ios-interview-questions/README.md

   In this example, the `calculateMinMax` function returns a tuple with two values: the minimum and maximum values in an array of integers.
 The tuple is marked as optional, in case the input array is empty.

-  Overall, tuples are a useful tool for organizing related data, and they can simplify code in certain situations where a custom data structure would be overkill.
+  Tuples are a useful tool for organizing related data, and they can simplify code in certain situations where a custom data structure would be overkill.
   </details>

 - 🟩 [What does the `Codable` protocol do?](https://www.hackingwithswift.com/interview-questions/what-does-the-codable-protocol-do)